zurichat/zc_plugin_channels/README.md

 ### **_Push New Branch to "Origin" Repository_**

-9. To make sure there are no conflict, Pull from upstream using `git pull upstream develop`
+9. To make sure there are no conflict, Pull from upstream using `git pull upstream dev`
 10. Push your branch changes to the Repo using
     `git push origin "ft-yourTask"`